HasangerGames/suroi-wiki/app/(wiki)/healing/articles/cola.md

 # Obtaining

 Cola is most readily obtained by breaking toilets in buildings, as well as the Porta-Potty.
 However, the best way to get Cola is to break the fridge, which always drops 2-3 Cola.
-Cola can also be found in crates and even in world loot.
+Cola can also be found in crates and even in world loot such as bushes, creates, and chests.

 # Trivia